Garbaz/pronto-graphics/README.md

 - [X] Keyboard
 - [X] Mouse
 - [X] Doc comments
+- [X] Custom fonts

 ### Planned

-- [ ] Rotation
-- [ ] Custom fonts
+- [ ] Transforms (Rotation, Origin, text alignment)
 - [ ] Triangles
 - [ ] Arbitrary shapes
-- [ ] Draw customization (outline thickness/etc.)
 - [ ] Audio
 - [ ] Caching/Batching of draw calls
+- [ ] Draw customization (outline thickness/etc.)

 ## Contributions

-I'm no experiences Open-Saucer either, so don't hesitate with pull requests, just make sure to explain what you're adding or changing and to adequately add [doc comments](https://doc.rust-lang.org/reference/comments.html#doc-comments) to anything that will be exposed to the end-user.
+I'm no experiences open saucer either, so don't hesitate with pull requests :)

+Just make sure to explain what you're adding or changing and to adequately add [doc comments](https://doc.rust-lang.org/reference/comments.html#doc-comments) to anything that will be exposed to the end-user.

+## Notes

+- Investigate whether it might be better for performance to create a new SFML object for each draw call, instead of reusing them.
+- Add separate examples for different features, the `hello-world.rs` is getting quite big.